-Happy Tuesday my pumpkins!
+Happy Tuesday!
 In today’s post, I am sharing with you my top 10 sustainable beauty brands that you need to start supporting.
-These are the brands I think deserve more recognition, they are indie brands (most of them) that have philosophies I agree with.
+These are the brands I think deserve more recognition.
+They are independent brands (most of them) that have philosophies I agree with.
 They are ethical towards society and are sustainable.
-Of course, all the brands I am mentioning are cruelty-free!
+And of course, all the brands I am mentioning are cruelty-free!

 If you want to know my top 10 sustainable beauty brands you need to start supporting then keep on reading!
 Don’t forget to check out my previous post: REVIEW // Aglow Priming Oil By Lilah B.

 Cool is skin and body care brand that “choose[s] the most innovative, scientifically advanced ingredients that are also as natural, organic, sustainable, and locally sourced as can be”.
 They are 70% organic, they try their best to be eco-friendly and their packaging is recyclable which you know is important to do.
 With all of the makeup we buy and waste, it is important to dispose of them correctly and ethically.

 Price range: 25$ – 52$